 Mythology in Tenganan Village

 The mythological story of Tenganan Village comes from the story associated with Tenganan Pegringsingan Village.
 In ancient times, in the era of the Belalu Kingdom, the arrogant King Mayadenawa forbade Peneges villagers from performing religious ceremonies and praying at Besakih Temple.
-This behavior was heard in heaven, so Bhatara Indra descended to oppose him.
-In battle, King Mayadenawa lost, and this victory was celebrated by the Peneges villagers with the Asua Medayad ceremony using the white-haired horse, Onceswara.
+Heaven heard this behavior, so Bhatara Indra descended to oppose him.
+In battle, King Mayadenawa lost, and the Peneges villagers celebrated this victory with the Asua Medayad ceremony using the white-haired horse, Onceswara.

 As the ceremony was about to begin, Onceswara’s horse mysteriously vanished.
 In response, Bhatara Indra commanded a search, splitting the effort into two groups: one heading northwest and the other northeast.
 While the northwest group found no trace and settled in Beratan, the northeast group eventually discovered the horse’s lifeless body.
 Upon hearing this, Bhatara Indra declared, “Peneges people, despite your horse’s death, I will reward your loyalty by granting you this land.”
 The villagers then dismembered the horse and scattered its parts in all directions, marking their claim to the area.